Part Time Work Options in Belgium for International Students

 Post Study Work in Belgium

 Belgium is located centrally in Europe and borders the Netherlands, Germany, Luxembourg and France.
 Belgium has three official languages; Dutch, French and German.
 Belgium is constituted of three communities and regions; the Dutch-speaking community in the Flemish region, the French-speaking community in the Walloon region, The Brussels Capital Region, and the German-speaking community in the east of Belgium.
 Studying in Belgium can be an expensive dream but this should not stop you from dreaming.
-There is plenty of Part-time job options to cover the cost of studying and living in Belgium and hence make your stay easier and more comfortable in Belgium.
+There is plenty of Part-time job options to cover the living and cost of studying in Belgium and hence make your stay easier and more comfortable in Belgium.

 Related Read:

-Student Work Contract
+What is a Student Work Contract in Belgium?

 Students working in part-time jobs are protected through student work contracts.
 It is a contract between the student and the employer, it is called the student employment agreement.
 This contract has a limited duration.
 As a student, you are protected from labour legislation with this contract.
 This contract determines what kind of work is allowed, breaks you are entitled to and when you may (may not) work and more.